Append Fields Tool

 Rename a Column or Add a Description

-To change the name of a column, click Rename and type the new name.
+- To change the name of a column, select Rename and enter the new name.

-To add a description, click Description and type a description.
+- To add a description, select Description and enter a description.

-After selecting or highlighting rows (columns of data) in the table, click Options to view more configuration options:
+After selecting or highlighting rows (columns of data) in the table, select Options to view more configuration options:

 - Save/Load: Save Field Configuration as a .yxft file.
 The Alteryx Field Type File is a text file can be used in other workflows using the Load Field Names or Load File Names and Types options.

 - Select: Select or deselect all or highlight columns.
 Options include Select All and Deselect All.